ByJfMarie/Cryptage-Decryptage-Cesar-xOR-both-/README.md

     - Execute this line : g++ main.cpp -o prog

     - Then you have a prog.exe (for windows) , you can execute the .exe or for linux in your terminal type ./prog

+Versions and Chnagelog :

+    - 1.0 : Release of Encryption Program